MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-initializer-java-app-with-event-grid.md

 ms.custom: devx-track-java, spring-cloud-azure, devx-track-extended-java
 ---

-# Use Azure EventGrid in Spring
+# Use Azure Event Grid in Spring

-[Azure EventGrid Service](/azure/event-grid/) is a highly scalable, fully managed Pub Sub message distribution service that offers flexible message consumption patterns using the MQTT and HTTP protocols.
+[Azure Event Grid Service](/azure/event-grid/) is a highly scalable, fully managed Pub Sub message distribution service that offers flexible message consumption patterns using the MQTT and HTTP protocols.

-This tutorial demonstrates how to use Azure EventGrid to send EventGridEvent to a topic and use Service Bus Queue as [Event Handler](/azure/event-grid/event-handlers) to receive in a Spring Boot application.
+This tutorial demonstrates how to use Azure Event Grid to send an event to a topic and use Service Bus Queue as [Event Handler](/azure/event-grid/event-handlers) to receive in a Spring Boot application.

 ## Prerequisites